 1. Presa de la Olla

 Hidden on the southeast side of the city is quite possibly the best-kept secret in Guanajuato.
-This dam also serves as a lake that can be enjoyed on a paddleboat or rowboat.
-For only $37 pesos (per person), you can rent your own boat and enjoy a day on the water with the ducks.
+Presa de la Olla is a dam that also serves as a lake and can be enjoyed on a paddleboat or rowboat.
+For only 37 pesos (per person), you can rent your own boat and enjoy a day on the water with the ducks.
 Our video from our last day in Guanajuato will give you a glimpse of this hidden gem.

 2. Attend the Cervantino Festival